fastrgv/hbox/README.md

 End of main loop.------------------------------------------------------

-Hbox is now a multi-step algorithm that tries to repeat steps when possible.
+Hbox is now a multi-step algorithm that tries to repeat same-direction pulls when possible.
 If the box-density is high, then single-step mode is recommended.
 When running single-step, this algorithm is identical to older versions of hbox.
 By the way, if the box-density is high, it is likely that a non-Hungarian method is preferrable, i.e. methods 2 or 12.
 High density means a compact intermixing of boxes and goals.

-### Minimal Puller-Deadlock Avoidance Pattern
+### Puller-Deadlock Avoidance

-Working backward avoids many problems, but I noticed that Puller-deadlocked intermediate states still occur.
-When making a move, I now require that a box be pullable from at least one direction, unless it is on a goal.
+Working backward avoids many problems, but I noticed that Puller-deadlocked intermediate states can occur.
+When making a box move, I now check that it lands on a statically-precalculated box-valid position.

 ### SplayTree-Priority-Queue